akvbak/Nkommo/README.md

 # Nkommo

-- This is a multilingual chatbot made to assist customers, suppliers and administrators navigate the PromoGo website and applications.
+- This is a multilingual chatbot made to assist students with assignments and understanding basic school concepts.
 - The chatbot has the ability to understand text and voice input in many languages, such as English, Twi, Hausa, Ewe, Ga and Dagbani.

 ---